uidaholib/spec-docs/content/processing/publications.md

 title: Publications and Maps
 ---

+### Publications

-Sometimes in when processing an accession, publications such as books, periodicals (journals, magazines, newspapers, etc.), and maps are found.
+Sometimes during the processing stage, publications such as books, periodicals (journals, magazines, newspapers, etc.), and maps are found.
 Other times donors will drop off publications without much context.
 - For example, a patron drops off the Blot magazine with a note that says "For Special Collections" and no other information.

+When these situations occur, check the publication title against the Library's catalog at **[www.lib.uidaho.edu](https://www.lib.uidaho.edu/)**.

+If the publication *is* found within the catalog (main stacks and Spec):
+1. Check **Retention Rule** in Accession Record and Deed of Gift form.
+    - If marked to be sent back to donor, contact them.
+    - If marked to discard:
+        - Place on Free Shelf (if considered of patron interest)
+        - Discard (recycling or dumpster)

+If the publication *is* found within the catalog but just in the main stacks:
+1. Determine whether the item fits within the scope of the books collections.
+See the [Scope of Collections]({{ '/content/introduction/scope.html' | relative_url }}) description for more information.
+2. Check **Retention Rule** in Accession Record and Deed of Gift form.
+    - If marked to be sent back to donor, contact them.
+    - If marked to discard:
+        - Place on Free Shelf (if considered of patron interest)
+        - Discard (recycling or dumpster)

+If the publication *is not* found within the catalog:

+### Maps